 The proposed project activity envisages the installation of an active landfill gas (LFG) collection and flaring system at the Tijuquinhas municipal solid waste landfill site which is owned and operated by Proactiva Brazil.
-The landfill site is located in Biguaçu in the state of Santa Catarina, Brazil.
+The landfill site is located in Biguaçu in the state of Santa Catarina, Brazil area of 200 000m2 and is divided in three zones.
+Zones 1 and 2 have already been filled to their maximum capacity, while zone 3 is the future lined disposal area, which overlies the existing filled zones 1 and 2.

 The landfill started its operation in 1991 and is intended for the final disposal of municipal solid waste (MSW) from the 21 municipalities of Florianópolis County.
-The landfill site covers a total area of 200 000m2 and is divided in three zones.
-Zones 1 and 2 have already been filled to their maximum capacity, while zone 3 is the future lined disposal area, which overlies the existing filled zones 1 and 2.
+The landfill site covers a total

-The project activity's start date is 21 September 2006, which is the date of contract between Proactiva Medio Ambiente, the landfill operator, and Veolia Proprete, the CDM consultant, /17/.
-The project is expected to have an operational lifetime of 21 years.
+The project activity's start date is 01 January 2007 and has an expected operational lifetime of 21 years.
 The project involves reduction in GHG emissions by maximising the capture and flaring of the landfill gas, which would otherwise have been passively flared to up to 10% for odour reduction and safety reasons.

-The GHG emissions reduction from the project is projected to be 918 361 tonnes of CO2 equivalent (tCO2e) during the first 7 year renewable crediting period, resulting in an average annual emissions reduction of 131 194 tCO2e.
+The GHG emissions reduction from the project is projected to be 845 513 tonnes of CO2 equivalent (tCO2e) during the first 7 year renewable crediting period, resulting in an average annual emissions reduction of 120 788 tCO2e/year.